lxd-nomad/lxd-nomad/docs/getting_started.rst

 .. note::

-  It is good practice to install lxdock in a virtualenv rather than installing it globally as root, but make sure you create a python3 virtualenv.
+  It is good practice to install lxdock in a virtualenv rather than installing it globally as root, but make sure you always use a python3 virtualenv.
-  To use lxdock from any location without having to activate the virtualenv, you can create a symlink ``/usr/bin/lxdock`` to the virtualenv bin/lxdock.
+  To use lxdock from any location without having to activate this virtualenv, you can create a symlink from the lxdock executable in the virtualenv to ``/usr/bin/lxdock`` or ``/usr/local/bin/lxdock``.

 .. note::